nazavode/zirkon/docs/source/first-steps.rst

 Storing/loading the Config
 ==========================

-It is possible to store/load the *Config* object to/from strings, streams or files.
-All the store/load functions accept a ``protocol`` argument, which is the name of an available serialization protocol:
+It is possible to store/load the |Config| object to/from strings, streams or files.
+All the store/load functions accept a :py:attr:`protocol` argument, which is the name of an available serialization protocol:

  >>> s_config = config.to_string(protocol="configobj")
  >>> print("{}".format(s_config), end='')